scperkins/EJEHardenberg.github.io/public/tech-blog/cgi-c-harp-1.md

 <b style="padding-left: 25%;">The full source code for this tutorial is located [here on github]</b>

-So without further adue, let's talk about what we need for a Chat Server from the backend perspective:
+So without further ado, let's talk about what we need for a Chat Server from the backend perspective:

 - A list of Users